PHL Discovery

 Interlibrary loans

-For books that aren't available in print or online & aren't a course text, they can be requested on interlibrary loan
+For books that aren't available in print or online and aren't a course text, they can be requested on interlibrary loan

 Purchase suggestions